Kharkiv official says Russian missiles hit administration building, residential areas | Law-Order

 - Ukraine

-Kharkiv region head Oleg Synegubov said on Tuesday that Russian missile attacks hit the center of Ukraine's second-largest city, including residential areas and the regional administration building, as Moscow started the day six of its invasion.

-Synegubov said Russia launched GRAD and cruise missiles on Kharkiv but that the city defense was holding.
-"Such attacks are the genocide of the Ukrainian people, a war crime against the civilian population!" he said.
+"Such attacks are genocide of the Ukrainian people, a war crime against the civilian population!" he said.
 Wearing a flak jacket and a helmet, Synegubov said in a video posted on social media on Tuesday morning that it was too early to know the number of casualties.

-He shared a video showing Kharkiv regional administration building being hit by a missile and exploding.
-Reuters was not immediately able to verify that video independently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)